Configuration

 Deployment details

-When you deploy your environment, Webflow Cloud uses Wrangler, Cloudflare’s official command-line tool, to deploy your app to the Workers platform using a default configuration.
+When you deploy your environment, Webflow Cloud uses Wrangler, Cloudflare’s official CLI, to deploy your app to the Workers platform with a standard configuration.

 Default configuration